Order batching using an approximation for the distance travelled by pickers: Basic formulation

 \subsection{Trolley routing}

 In the formulation given above we have variables related to the traversal of aisle edges.
 There are no variables relating to the traversal of cross-aisle edges.
-In other words any solution to our formulation does not directly produce a route for any trolley.
+Since a trolley route will typically involve cross-aisle edges, as can be seen for example in Figure~\ref{fig2} and Figure~\ref{fig3}, this therefore means that in general it is \emph{\textbf{mathematically impossible}} for our formulation to produce a route for any trolley.
+Rather our formulation approximates the distance associated with a routing solution.
+The advantage of not needing to produce a route means that in our formulation we need not consider subtour elimination constraints (which are typically exponential in number).

-To illustrate this consider Figure~\ref{fig1} and suppose that we have just a single trolley with the orders to be picked for that trolley only being associated with aisle edges (1,5) and (3,7) in the first block.
-Assuming, for the sake of simplicity, that all edges (aisle edges, cross-aisle edges and origin to first aisle edges) are of distance 1 then it is clear that the optimal solution will consist of the trolley route Origin-1-5-6-7-3-Origin with the total distance travelled being 6.
+To illustrate how our formulation works consider Figure~\ref{fig3}, as discussed previously above, where the orders to be picked only involve products situated in subaisles $(1,5)$ and $(3,7)$.
+Assuming, for the sake of simplicity, that all edges (aisle edges, cross-aisle edges and origin to first aisle edges) are of distance 1 then it is clear that the optimal no-reversal solution (for a single trolley) will consist of the trolley route Origin-1-5-6-7-3-Origin with the total distance travelled being 6, that route being shown in Figure~\ref{fig3}.

 The optimal solution to our distance approximation formulation, Equations~(\ref{eq1})-(\ref{eq20}), will also be of value 6.
 In terms of the relevant non-zero variables values that solution will have $x_{115}=x_{137}=1$, indicating that aisle edges (1,5) and (3,7) are traversed by the trolley (trolley 1).
 In addition we will have $\gamma^{F1}_{11} = \gamma^{L1}_{13} =1$, indicating that the trolley has aisle 1 as the lowest indexed aisle and aisle 3 as the highest indexed aisle.
+Figure~\ref{fig4} shows the distance approximation solution where the edges shown indicate the edges involved in that solution.
+Note that these edges do not constitute a trolley route.

-The optimised objective function, will be of value 6, with a contribution of 2 from $x_{115}$ and $x_{137}$ associated with the first term in Equation~(\ref{eq1}), a contribution of 2 from $\gamma^{F1}_{11}$ and $\gamma^{L1}_{13} $ associated with the second term in Equation~(\ref{eq1}) and a contribution of 2 from $D^{WE}_1$ (using Equation~(\ref{eq16})) associated with the third term in Equation~(\ref{eq1}).
+Although the edges chosen in the distance approximation solution only correspond to a total distance of 4, the optimised distance approximation objective function, Equation~(\ref{eq1}), will be of value 6.
+In detail there is a contribution of 2 from $x_{115}$ and $x_{137}$ associated with the first term in Equation~(\ref{eq1}), a contribution of 2 from $\gamma^{F1}_{11}$ and $\gamma^{L1}_{13} $ associated with the second term in Equation~(\ref{eq1}) and a contribution of 2 from $D^{WE}_1$ (using Equation~(\ref{eq16})) associated with the third term in Equation~(\ref{eq1}).
+Note here how the $D^{WE}_1$ term corresponds to the contribution from the cross-aisle in the optimal routing solution, Figure~\ref{fig3}.

+So here, albeit in this simple example, we have approximated the routing distance perfectly but, as can be seen from Figure~\ref{fig4}, the solution to our formulation is not a valid picker/trolley route as it does not involve any cross-aisles.